wefitter/cordova-plugin-wefitter-ios/README.md

 };

 var config = {
-  token: "YOUR_TOKEN", // required, WeFitter API profile bearer token.
+  token: "YOUR_TOKEN", // required, WeFitter API profile bearer token
   url: "CUSTOM_URL", // optional, the url should be base without `v1.3/ingest/` as the library will append this.
 Default: `https://api.wefitter.com/api/`
   startDate: "CUSTOM_START_DATE", // optional with format `yyyy-MM-dd`, by default data of the past 7 days will be uploaded };

-// Configure should be called every time your app starts when HealthKit is supported. wefitterhealthkit.canConnectToHealthData((supported) => {
+// Configure should be called every time your app starts when HealthKit is supported wefitterhealthkit.canConnectToHealthData((supported) => {
   if (supported) {
     wefitterhealthkit.configure(config, configureSuccess, failure);